-It may seem like elite athletes don’t ever have asthma.
-After all, athletes need a robust supply of oxygen during their competitions.
-And symptoms like wheezing and coughing might seem to hinder someone from training and performing at their peak.
+Elite athletes need a robust supply of oxygen during their competitions.
+And asthma symptoms like wheezing and coughing might seem like they would hinder someone from training and performing at their peak.

-The world-renowned soccer star and heartthrob wasn’t initially public about his case of asthma.
+The world-renowned soccer star and heartthrob wasn’t initially public about having asthma.
 He was only found out to have the condition after being photographed using an inhaler at the 2009 MLS Cup, when he played for the LA Galaxy.
 After the game, Beckham said he’s had the condition for years but has felt no need to discuss it.

 “Sometimes I have good days and bad days,” Beckham said, according to The Telegraph.
 “I’ve never hidden it but it’s something I’ve had for a good few years now.
 I hope it turns into a positive because I’ve been able to play for many years with the condition.
 I know there are many other players who have overcome it, such as Paul Scholes.”
 Paul Scholes is another well-known soccer player.

-Now retired, Beckham’s exhaustive list of honors include six Premier League titles, two MLS Cup wins, and one win of the UEFA Champions League.
+Now retired, Beckham’s exhaustive list of honors includes six Premier League titles, two MLS Cup wins, and one win in the UEFA Champions League.

 Joyner-Kersee went on to win six Olympic medals, including three gold, one silver, and two bronze.
 She was later named Sports Illustrated’s Greatest Female Athlete of the 20th Century — all while living with asthma.